BYU-Idaho values suggestions and ideas that can improve the university.

 4. The dollar limit is $2,500 per transaction and $10,000 per month unless otherwise approved by the cardholder's supervisor, vice president, the Director of Financial Services, and the Purchasing Director (contact Financial Services to obtain the appropriate form).
 Temporary exceptions may be granted but require supervisor, Purchasing, and Financial Services approval before the purchase is made.
 Please be aware that trying to pay for one item with two transactions to supersede this limit, referred to as "splitting", is a violation of this policy.

 5. The card must not be used to make personal purchases.

 6. The card cannot be used at Automated Teller Machines (ATMs).

-15. The Accounting Office will ensure that all properly signed and approved statements are received from cardholders.
-If the deadline for turning in the statements (20th of the month) is missed, both the cardholder and supervisor will be notified.
-An additional notification will be sent on the 25th.
+14. The Accounting Office will ensure that all properly signed and approved statements are received from cardholders.
+If the deadline for turning in the statements (15th of the month) is missed, both the cardholder and supervisor will be notified.
+An additional notification will be sent on the 20th and a $10 late fee will be assessed to the default account number associated with the card.
 If a statement is not received in the Accounting Office by the end of the month, the limit will be reduced and the card may be canceled.
 If a card is canceled, the Accounting Office will review all charges for 75 days prior to cancellation and all charges afterwards.
 The Accounting Office will also select several transactions each month for review to ensure proper policies and procedures are followed and that purchases appear appropriate.